 OpenPhysio will consider all submissions on the condition that they have been created by the stated authors, have not been submitted or published anywhere else, nor that they are under consideration for publication elsewhere.
 We encourage authors to prepare articles so that they are between 3000-5000 words but this is a flexible guideline.

 Articles describing empirical research are the primary presentation mode of communication in OpenPhysio.
 These articles include studies where authors have gathered data directly and are considered to be primary research.

 These are relatively small case studies with limited findings that nonetheless describe interesting innovations in the classroom or clinical context.
-For example, when a teacher attempts something new and records the outcome.
-While this is usually low level research with minimal theory and small samples, case studies may contain interesting insights to innovations in practice.
+While this is usually low level research with minimal theory and small samples, these kinds of reports may contain interesting insights to innovations in practice.